 Both projects use the MIT license, providing identical terms for usage and distribution.

-Both tools serve similar use cases in AI Personal Assistants, Voice Dictation.
+Both tools serve similar use cases in Voice Dictation.
+However, they also have distinct specializations: Jarvis extends into AI Personal Assistants.

 Amical provides self-hosting options for complete data control and customization, while Jarvis may be primarily cloud-based or require different deployment approaches.